Ambassador Haque Meets With Chinese Vice FM Sun Weidong - UrduPoint

 Ambassador Haque Meets With Chinese Vice FM Sun Weidong

-Pakistan Ambassador to China, Moin ul Haque called on Chinese Vice Foreign Minister Sun Weidong here on Tuesday and reviewed entire gamut of relations between Pakistan and China

-BEIJING, (UrduPoint / Pakistan Point News - 17th Jan, 2023 ) :Pakistan Ambassador to China, Moin ul Haque called on Chinese Vice Foreign Minister Sun Weidong here on Tuesday and reviewed entire gamut of relations between Pakistan and China.
+BEIJING, (UrduPoint / Pakistan Point News - 18th Jan, 2023 ) :Pakistan Ambassador to China, Moin ul Haque called on Chinese Vice Foreign Minister Sun Weidong here and reviewed the entire gamut of relations between Pakistan and China.

 During the meeting, they also reviewed high-level exchanges, trade, investment and China Pakistan Economic Corridor (CPEC).